mklymyshyn/arango-python/README.md

 What's not supported in current version:

- - Ability to making Queries
+ - Ability to make Queries
  - Cursors

 For more details please read **[documentation](http://arango.klymyshyn.com)**